mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/clearpath-jackal/jackal-intel-robotics-sdk.rst

    ros2 topic list

-and verify that the required |ros| topics are published:
+and verify that the required ROS 2 topics are published:

 .. code-block:: text